skrey/yellow-extensions/source/install/README.md

 ## Installation

-This extension is part of a bigger installation package.
+This extension is part of a installation package.

 ## Developer